The Great Control Room Debate: Software vs. Hardware. Which Architecture Wins?

 Collaborative:

-Supports shared sessions, annotations, remote control, and simultaneous multi-user interaction.
+supports shared sessions, simultaneous multi-user control, annotations, and real-time interaction.

 7. Corporate Ecosystem Integration